Interface Overview

 Results

-field of the task editor, you can see the options that regulate the recording of results in files.
+In the Results field of the task editor, you can see options that regulate the writing of results to files.

 Options